kaikoga/PSMerger-Unity/README.md

 - `ClusterScript.onPurchaseUpdated()` receives all subscribed purchases from all input scripts
 - `UnityComponent.onClick()` registrations are not merged - only the last registration takes effect
 - API call responses are broadcast to all input scripts - use the `meta` parameter to filter responses

+# PSCollector

+`Component` -> `Silksprite` -> `PSCollector` -> `PS Asset Collector`

+Collects contents of `Merged Something List` in the scene and populates `Something List` components of Creator Kit.
+Useful for configuring the Item and Asset dependencies of the PlayerScript merged with PSMerger.

+Warning: The contents of `Something List` components are overwritten.